sait-wbdv/fall-2021/src/courses/cpnt262/day17.md

 ## Housekeeping
 - Tutorials: [Javascript Exercism](https://exercism.org/tracks/javascript)
-- Ash and Norv will cover for me this afternoon
+- Ash and Norv will cover for Tony this afternoon

 ## Trophy of the Day
 - A local module!